-I am a creature enthusiast with a passion for folklore, design and illustration.
+I am a creature enthusiast with a passion for design, illustration and animation.
 I am a graduate of Central St Martins BA Fine Art program.

-My practice focuses on inbetween states, lost stories and the tension of oppositional forces, informed by my English-Japanese heritage.
-I take joy in celebrating the monstrous.
+My practice focuses on in-between states and lost stories, informed by folklore and my English-Japanese heritage.
+I take joy in celebrating the unusual.

 Feel free to explore my work and get in touch for collaboration opportunities.